 InterviewHer was set up to connect media with women who can speak with authority on the causes and prevention of conflict, the paths to building peace and sustaining stability.
 Through our Find an Expert page, journalists can locate experts by country, region or more than 20 topics, ranging from arms control and killer robots to sexual violence in military conflict and peacekeeping.

 Why InterviewHer?
-To break old habits and bust stubborn patterns.
-To be part of the solution.
 Although most newsrooms are more committed than ever to ethical, diverse, and inclusive journalism, research reveals startling gaps in who is featured in the media.
 Women are especially marginalized in situations of conflict and crisis.
 Not only are women frontline agents of change in conflict, they bring unique and insightful expertise which is rarely reflected in global news.

 “We were once told that we couldn’t participate in the peace negotiations because there weren’t enough chairs in the room.
 We’ve heard the most ridiculous excuses.” – Muna Luqman, InterviewHer expert from Yemen